AP Road Trip: Racial tensions in America’s ‘sundown towns’

 In 2000, it showed one.

-A couple blocks from the field where Vienna’s Black community once lived, down a narrow dead-end street, a grandmother with pink fingernails and an easy laugh watches over an extended family that includes four biracial grandchildren.
+A couple of blocks from the field where Vienna’s Black community once lived, down a narrow dead-end street, a grandmother with pink fingernails and an easy laugh watches over an extended family that spans much of America’s Black-white divide.

+“It’s our sanctuary,” Maribeth Harris said of the street.
+One of her daughters lives next door.
+Another lives across the street with her boyfriend, Nicholas Lewis.
+Harris has custody of three grandkids while Lewis cares for the fourth, an 18-month-old in Spiderman pajamas on a recent afternoon.

+Harris, her husband and their daughters are white.
+Lewis is Black.
+The grandchildren are biracial.

-“This is our own little world down here,” Maribeth Harris said, sighing.
+“This is our own little world down here,” Harris said, sighing before she begins listing some of the troubles the family has faced.
 “They just brush everything under the rug.”

 There was the time one of the kids was called “burned toast” by a classmate.
 Or when an elderly woman walked past the family at a church dinner and loudly called the children “damn half-breeds.”